2BRobust -- Mitigating TCP BBR Performance Degradation in Virtual Machines under CPU Contention: Limitations

-\paragraph{Wider parameter space} As described in \pref{sec:method}, our evaluation architecture emulates both the network and the CPU contention conditions.
+As described in \pref{sec:method}, our evaluation architecture emulates both the network and the CPU contention conditions.
 Thus, it opens up a wide parameter space, especially considering that numerical parameters can be evaluated at very high resolutions and over a wide range.

-In terms of network conditions, the evaluation presented in this paper does not intent to resemble a complex, realistic Internet setting e.g. with cross traffic or lossy wireless links, but a controlled setup focusing on the most relevant network parameters related to BBR and CPU contention, in particular the \ac{RTT} and bottleneck bandwidth.
+In terms of network conditions, the evaluation presented in this paper cannot and does not intent to resemble a complex, realistic Internet setting e.g. with cross traffic lossy wireless links, short flows, or request-response workloads, but a controlled setup focusing on the most relevant network parameters related to BBR and CPU contention, in particular the \ac{RTT} and bottleneck bandwidth.
+We confirmed that modest packet loss and differing bottleneck buffer sizes do not significantly impact CPU-limited BBR throughput via small scale measurements.

-Still, the generalizability of our results is limited by the selected network conditions and CPU contention configurations.
-Thus, we will now briefly discuss the role of the omitted parameters, in particular bottleneck buffer size and packet loss.

-As the throughput bottleneck for CPU-limited BBR is located at the sender, the bottleneck bandwidth is not actually the bottleneck so that there should not be any queuing in the network.
-Thus, we do not expect the size of the network buffers to impact throughput under CPU contention, as long as the sender sends below the bottleneck bandwidth.
-Our case study measurements with varying buffer sizes strongly support this assumption.

-Secondly, since BBRv1's sending rate is indifferent to packet loss (up to a threshold of around 20\%~\cite{cao2019}), we do not expect a notable impact of varying packet sizes on its throughput.
-BBRv2 and BBRv3 do react to losses, however, retransmissions are still subject to pacing, so they are no exception from the downward spirale causing the degradation during CPU contention (as described in \pref{fig:zoom3}).
-Again, small-scale tests confirm this idea, suggesting that packet loss is no relevant factor in CPU-limited BBR throughput.

-\paragraph{Generalizability and applicability of the CPU contention model} As mentioned earlier (\pref{sec:method}), our deadline-scheduling approach is intended to provide a controllable and repeatable emulation of CPU contention conditions.
-Due to the inherent inflexibility of deadline scheduling, the presented results essentially offer a worst-case impact of CPU contention on BBR \acp{VM}, but should not be underestimated given that the degradation effect has been shown in less controlled settings on real-world hypervisors and Cloud-based \acp{VM} before~\cite{ha2021, elmenhorst2025}.
-Beyond the deadline scheduling mechanism, our choices for timeslice lengths and CPU shares are realistic in that they are based on known hypervisor behavior\footnote{Xen uses a default timeslice length of 30 ms~\cite{ha2021}, KVM uses the Linux default scheduler which has no fixed timeslices but a configurable granularity, which defaults to 2.8 ms in Ubuntu 24.04.\ke{ok ohne gute quellen?}} and VM products\footnote{At the time of writing, some lower-tier VM products guarantee CPU shares as low as 5-10\%: \url{https://aws.amazon.com/ec2/instance-types/t4/}}.
+Regarding the CPU contention emulation, our choices for timeslice lengths and CPU shares are realistic in that they are based on known hypervisor behavior\footnote{Xen uses a default timeslice length of 30 ms~\cite{ha2021}, KVM has a default granularity of 2.8 ms in Ubuntu 24.04.} and VM products\footnote{At the time of writing, some VM products guarantee CPU shares of 5-10\%: \url{aws.amazon.com/ec2/instance-types/t4}}.
 Still, by using a rather limited set of timeslice lengths for the evaluation (1,10,20ms), we might miss additional effects or dependencies.